 Generally, you want to slice or chop uniform pieces of food between 1/8 and 1/2 inch thick.
 Food that is too thick or irregularly shaped will lead to non-uniform drying, which could lead to spoilage or lower quality product.

 Pretreating – some foods are pre-treated before drying to help to preserve color and flavor.
 For instance, fruits can be dipped in saltwater, and acidic medium or something sweet to reduce oxidation.
-My favorite method is to use a couple of tablespoons of lemon juice in a bowel of water.
+My favorite method is to use a couple of tablespoons of lemon juice in a bowl of water.
 Inexpensive, easy and doesn’t dramatically change the flavor of the fruit.
 Many people also enjoy dipping sliced fruit in other acidic fruit juices, such as apple or banana slices in pineapple or orange juice.
 More detailed information is linked below in specific posts.

 Marinades are commonly used for meats such as jerkies to enhance flavor and improve shelf life.
 Blanching in water or steam helps slow down enzyme action and softens skins, making it each for moisture to be driven out and making the product more palatable when rehydrated.
 Many vegetables (but not all) are best blanched before dehydrating.